 The policy of Help to Buy has already led to increases in house prices without increasing the supply.
 ISAs to help first time buyers only served the same purpose.
 The Conservatives have re-inflated the housing bubble that led to the crash of 2008.
 Once again using house price inflation and debt to show a false upturn in the economy.

 Cherwell District Council’s outdated Housing Needs Survey (2008) indicates 74% of our homeless can’t afford to buy properties in Cherwell.

 There is a shortfall of affordable housing of 500 homes per annum – before dealing with the backlog that includes families living in unsuitable accommodation.
 Banburians have the lowest average wages in the County.
 The number of households on the Cherwell District Council’s Housing List has doubled from 2000 in 1997 to 4000 in 2012.

 The Green Party will resume direct investment in council and other social housing and allow councils to use receipts from sales to fund affordable accommodation.

 There are about one million empty homes and we will halve this number through empty property use orders.
 We will give local authorities the same duties to single people and childless couples as to families and end the practice of declaring people “intentionally homeless” and end the right to buy and introduce the right to rent as well as introduce a free home insulation service.

-We will also build 500,000 new social rented homes by 2020 renewing the supply of council housing and affordable rented homes that has been devastated by decades of right to buy sell offs.
+We will also build thousands of new social rented homes renewing the supply of council housing and affordable rented homes that has been devastated by decades of right to buy sell-offs.

 We will also ensure that housing is built to serve local needs rather than as dormitories for London commuters or as investment opportunities for large scale buy to let landlords.